pivotal/docs-tas-adapter/buildpack-differences.md

-# Buildpacks
+# Buildpacks used by Application Service Adapter

-This topic describes the differences between the buildpack systems of Tanzu Application Service for VMs and the buildpacks Application Service Adapter uses.
-Consider these differences when moving applications between the two platforms.
+Application Service Adapter uses different buildpacks than TAS for VMs, which you need to know when moving applications between the two platforms.
+This topic describes the differences between the two buildpack systems.

-## <a id="overview"></a>Buildpack overview
+## <a id="overview"></a>Differences between the buildpack systems

 Application platforms such as Tanzu Application Service for VMs and Tanzu Application Platform use buildpacks to transform application source code and other assets into a self-contained artifact, such as a Cloud Foundry droplet or an Open Container Initiative container image.
 The platform then deploys this artifact to run instances of the application.